Bani Zeid al-Gharbia: Ayyubid period: Bani Zeid tribe in Palestine

-The modern town of Bani Zeid receives its name from the Arab tribe of Bani Zeid, who settled in Palestine during the Ayyubid period in the late 12th century.
+The modern town of Bani Zeid receives its name from the Arab tribe of Bani Zeid, which settled in Palestine during the Ayyubid period in the late 12th century.
 They formed part of the Bedouin units of Saladin's army that hailed from the Hejaz.
 After the siege of Jerusalem in 1187, Saladin's forces captured the city and the Ayyubid army was garrisoned there.
 The Bani Zeid temporarily resided in Jerusalem and a street, located near the present-day al-Sa'idia Street, was named after them, but has since been renamed.

 In order for Saladin to persuade the Hejazi Arab tribes that joined his army to remain in Palestine, he offered each tribe a cluster of villages captured from the Crusaders as iqta' (fiefs) to settle in and control.
 The Bani Zeid were granted the villages of Deir Ghassaneh and Beit Rima, as well as the nearby towns of Kafr Ein and Qarawa.
 However, the Bani Zeid tribe only settled there after another century.